GreyAreaGCU/Neurosymbolic_AI/README.md

 -stochasticity allowing breakout from local minima and pushing weaker associations over a threshold of being made

 This will be an attempt to build these paradigms on top of the latest research in neuroscience regarding the structure and format of various neurons in a way that a working neurosymbolic AI can be part designed and part evolved/trained.

+The architecture of this project will be monitoring/evolution/run classes (python) -> builder classes (python) -> performant backend C++ where the arrows indicate abstraction/dependency